zf-fr/zfr-oauth2-server-module/README.md

 * `ZfrOAuth2Module\Server\Event\TokenEvent::EVENT_TOKEN_FAILED`: event that is triggered when an error has occurred ( wrong credentials, missing grant...).

-In both cases, the `TokenEvent` event lets you access to the request, the response and the access token (if available).
+In both cases, the `TokenEvent` event lets you access to the request, the response body and the access token (if available).

 Here is an example: